jksan33/site-monitor/README.md

 # siteMonitor
-A simple program written in Python to monitor a web page for changes
+A simple program written in Python to monitor a web page for changes.
+Doesn't work with every single website, but with simpler websites it should be fine.
+We used Weebly to test.

 ## Setup
 - $ pip install beautifulsoup4